Trinity Exam in Spoken English

 The GESE is offered at 12 different grades, which are grouped into four stages of language level.
 Whatever your level is, you can take an exam to receive a certificate showing your speaking level in English.

-You can take the Trinity GESE at our exam centres in Oakfield Road or our junior centres at Clifton College or Queens Avenue.
+You can take the Trinity GESE at our junior centres at Clifton College or Queens Avenue (groups only).

 International House Bristol also runs courses at these centres to help prepare students for the topics and style of questions in the final exam.